mcneel/developer.rhino3d.com/content/en/guides/opennurbs/accessing-rendering-assets/index.md

 block_webcrawlers = true
 +++

 OpenNURBS and Rhino3dm now provide direct access to rendering information without the need for Rhino.
-Prior to this, the only way to access this information outside of Rhino was by getting the data as XML and parsing it.
+(Prior to this, the only way to access this information outside of Rhino was by getting the data as XML and parsing it.)
+For example:

 **TODO**: Three.js model here?

+This guide outlines classes used to access these rendering assets and provides examples.

 ## Overview